-- Monitoring of the older ASDs is used to optimize therapy for an individual patient, but NOT as a therapeutic end point in itself. there is evidence base therapeutic range - The serum concentration result should be interpreted in association with clinical response. - Seizure control can occur before the "minimum" of the therapeutic range is achieved, and adverse effects can appear before the "maximum" of the range is achieved.
+- Monitoring of the older ASDs is used to optimize therapy for an individual patient, but NOT as a therapeutic end point in itself. - The serum concentration result should be interpreted in association with clinical response. - Seizure control can occur before the "minimum" of the therapeutic range is achieved, and adverse effects can appear before the "maximum" of the range is achieved.